A COMPREHENSIVE BEGINNER’S EMI GUIDE & SHIELDING INFORMATION

 Have you ever turned on the radio and heard strange sounds instead of music?
 These are interference signals.
 Electromagnetic Interference—or EMI— is what occurs when too many signals are in the air at once and they begin to interact with each other.
 As wireless technology improves and more of us walk around with electronic gadgets, these signals become crowded.
 This can lead to interference and may decrease the quality of electronic devices, such as phones and radios.
 Oftentimes it’s unintentional, though that isn’t always the case.
+This EMI guide will explore means to create EMI shielding as well as its benefits.

 What Is EMI Shielding

 EMI shielding is the process that prevents the abundance of signals from interacting.
-The main component of this process is vacuum metallization.
+The main component of this process is vacuum metalization.
 Essentially, metal is set into a gas chamber and vaporized.
 Then, atom by atom, it evenly coats whatever it is that you’re wishing to protect.
 Circuit board shielding protects our phones, so it’s extremely likely that the device in your hand had this protection incorporated into its final design.

 Who Benefits from EMI Shielding